geooff/popinly/readme.md

 The goal of this project is to provide a minimalistic menu creation app that makes decent looking menus that everyone can use.

+The project currently lives at https://popinly.com.
+Feel free to inbox me if the app is down

 ![Home Page](images/screenshot.png "Home Page")

 ### Main features